cssninjaStudio/fresh/README.md

 ## 🎉 More

-Find more premium themes and templates on [Css Ninja](https://cssninja.io/).
+Find more premium website and app templates on [Css Ninja](https://cssninja.io/).

 ## 🚀 About Us